 Direct Operating Costs.
 Direct operating cost consists primarily of salaries and benefits related to personnel who provide services to our customers, claims processing costs, and other direct costs related to our services.
 Costs associated with the implementation of new customers are expensed as incurred.
 The reported amounts of direct operating costs do not include depreciation and amortization, which are broken out separately in the consolidated statements of operations.
-Our Pakistan operations accounted for approximately 33% and 44% of direct operating costs for the year ended December 31, 2016 and 2015, respectively.
+Our Pakistan and Sri Lanka operations accounted for approximately 37% and 35% of direct operating costs for the years ended December 31, 2017 and 2016, respectively.
 As we grow, we expect to achieve further economies of scale and to see our direct operating costs decrease as a percentage of revenue.

 Selling and Marketing Expense.
 Selling and marketing expense consists primarily of compensation and benefits, commissions, travel, advertising expenses.
 These have been relatively low in the past (under 2% of our revenue through 2015), as we have often found it to be more economical to grow by the acquisition of other medical billing companies than by engaging in directed marketing efforts to prospective customers.
-However, in October 2016 we hired four sales and marketing personnel as part of MediGain acquisition.
-Going forward, we intend to invest in marketing, business development and sales resources to expand our market share, building on our existing customer base.
+However, in October 2016, we hired four sales and marketing personnel as part of MediGain acquisition.
+During 2017, we continued to invest in marketing, business development and sales resources to expand our market share, building on our existing customer base.
+Going forward, we will further invest in marketing, business development and sales resources.